miguelmota/miguelmota.github.io/blog/_posts/2016-04-22-getting-started-with-rxjs.md

 ...
 ```

-In Rx, methods that transform or query sequences are called *operators*.
+In RX, methods that transform or query sequences are called *operators*.
 In the previous example, *filter* is an operator.

 Now imagine if we want to take the coordinates of 10 clicks that occur on the right side of the screen.
 Think of it as a relational database query where you describe what you want.
 For example, you'd use a declarative statement in SQL.